fbpx

 • Items that are only used for business entertainment, for example, a karaoke machine or pool table.

 • If you lease something, you can’t count it as capital expenditure.
-So, if you buy a fire alarm or security system you can claim the Super Deduction Tax Relief.
+So, if you buy a fire alarm or security system you can claim the Full Expensing Tax Relief.
 If you lease it, you cannot.

-So I can claim the Super Deduction Rate of Relief on a new business fire alarm or security system?
+So I can claim the Full Expensing Rate of Relief on a new business fire alarm or security system?

 Yes.
 As long as you buy it, not if you’re planning to lease it.

-Take advantage of the super deduction rate of relief to protect your business right away with a fire alarm or security system, rather than waiting until April 2023!
-Contact Centurion Fire & Security Ltd today for a quote.
+Take advantage of the Full Expensing rate of relief to protect your business right away with a fire alarm or security system, Contact us today for a free quote.